GaetanLepage/phd-manuscript/sections/3_ssl/1_sota/0_index.typ

 @perotin_crnn-based_2018
 @perotin_crnn-based_2019
 @perotin_localisation_2019.
-In @varanasi_deep_2020, Varanasi et al. derive novel spherical harmonic magnitude and phase features for #acr("DoA") estimation.
+In @varanasi_deep_2020, Varanasi et al. derive novel spherical harmonic magnitude and phase features for #doa estimation.
 These features allow for the separate estimation of the elevation and azimuth, lowering the method's computational cost.
 Compared to #acr("FOA"), which are more common in the literature, the proposed format uses higher-order spherical harmonics (up to the third order), granting an enhanced spatial resolution.